isomerpages/nlb-discovereads/pages/Discover Science : Budding Scientists.md

 <p>Watch this video to find out how a balloon can be inflated through this simple experiment.</p>
 <h4>Blow Up A Balloon With Science</h4>
-<p>Can you believe that you can blow up a balloon without actually blowing your own air into it?
-Follow along with this super neat experiment and find out how!</p>
  <div class="row is-multiline margin--bottom--lg">
  <div class="col is-two-fifths">
     <div class="image"><a href="https://youtu.be/5eFIaNP8lKE" target="_blank">